-Implementation of alternative expense-cutting measures will reduce costs without taking from any areas that contribute positively to company production.
+Implementation of alternative measures of expense reduction will lower costs without taking from any areas that contribute positively to company production.
 The most efficient expense reduction methods include the following:

 § Look first at areas where wasteful spending can be reduced, such as unnecessary utility costs, overproduction, and inefficient processes.